mgrosseh/mired/README.md

 - Ponder Scenes / Tooltips
 - Maybe one or two more blocks, though I am quite happy with the current selection.
 - Crafting Recipe Reworks, since I rushed them a little
+- Integration for Aeronautics fixing Measuring Redstone Link not working with some components.

 # about
 Made by Mirandnyan.